snw35/le-docker/README.md

     See the troubleshooting section below if anything went wrong.

  1. Connect your application(s) to the 'le-backplane' network.
 If your application has several containers, only the "front-end" one needs to connect to it, e.g the webserver or endpoint.
-So for example, in a nextcloud deployment, you would conect the nginx or apache container serving nextcloud to the 'le-backplane' network.

  1. Place an nginx SSL proxy configuration file for your application into the le-conf volume (see nginx section below for an example template file).
 This can be done with a temporary intermediate container to access the volume through docker like so: